lambinsea/maomaowm/README.md

 - the default autostart path is `~/.config/maomao/autostart.sh`

-- the fallback config path is in /etc/maomao/config.conf
+- the fallback config path is in `/etc/maomao/config.conf`, you can find the default config here

 # my dotfile